chevereto/v4-docker/docs/MAKE.md

 💡 It requires a [Chevereto license](https://chevereto.com/pricing) key.

-* To build a production instance:
+* To build a new production instance:

+> Note: This command will destroy any previous `prod` instance (including its volumes).

 ```sh
 make prod